pousse-cafe/pousse-cafe.github.io/documentation.md

 The name of the Steps are built using Message Listeners' method signature.

-The description of each Step is taken from the javadoc comment on the Message Listener's method.
+The description of each Step is taken from the javadoc comment on the Message Listener's method and its annotations.

 `@process` tag is used to link the step to a given Domain Process.
 Several `@process` tags may be used to tell that the step is part of several Domain Processes.